rayray-06/Project_Hangman_Assignment/README.md

 - delegating tasks to other team members and giving them deadlines to complete the work by

 ### Bridget:
 - Created one detailed user profile
+-  Created the mockups
+-  Created the basic storyboard of the game

 ### maleeha:
 - created one detailed  user profile